Fall Weekend Workshop

 Arrival and Departure

 Camp Killoqua is located just North of Everett off of I-5.
 Upon arrival you will be directed to designated parking by WOW team members.
 Your car must remain parked for the duration of the workshop, unless otherwise approved.
+You will drop your gear at this entrance parking lot (we will provide name tags) and WOW team members will truck your bags up to the main Lodge.

 Please plan to arrive for check-in between 6:30 and 7:30 pm on Friday, September 25th.
 Evening activities begin at 8:00 pm on Friday.
 WOW’s Weekend Workshop will wrap-up by 1:30 pm on Sunday, September 27th.